3/5

 What is Childhood Trauma?

 The most common traumatic events include psychological, physical, or sexual abuse.
-Additionally, a child may witness domestic violence, military actions, or sexual acts, or may experience the loss of a loved one.
+A child may also witness domestic violence, armed conflict, or sexual acts, or experience the loss of a loved one.

 Consequences of Childhood Trauma

-According to various data, between 25% to 50% of all psychological disorders are in some way related to childhood psychological trauma.
-Childhood trauma negatively affects an individual’s development, their pursuit of independence, and their ability to form healthy attachment styles.
-People who have experienced childhood trauma tend to face more difficulties in establishing social connections, romantic relationships, academic success, and career development.
+According to various studies, between 25% and 50% of all psychological disorders are linked to childhood trauma.
+It can stunt a person's development, undermine their sense of independence, and make it hard to form healthy relationships.
+People who have experienced childhood trauma tend to have more difficulty building social connections, maintaining romantic relationships, and achieving academic and professional success.

 Could I Have Childhood Trauma?

-Statistics show that about two-thirds of all children worldwide experience psychological trauma that significantly influences their subsequent life and worldview.
-Therefore, you are more likely to have some form of childhood trauma than not.
+Research shows that about two-thirds of all children worldwide experience psychological trauma that significantly shapes their later life and worldview.
+So chances are, you've experienced some form of childhood trauma too.

 Childhood Trauma Questionnaire

-One of the most popular tools for assessing the level of childhood trauma is the "Childhood Trauma Questionnaire" (CTQ; Bernstein & Fink, 1998, Bernstein et al., 1994).
-This questionnaire consists of 28 questions and has demonstrated validity and reliability in retesting.
-The test presented below is based on the short form of the CTQ-SF, but several additional questions have been added for each scale to more accurately assess the level of childhood trauma across five factors: emotional abuse, physical abuse, sexual abuse, physical neglect, and emotional neglect.
-Additionally, a sixth factor—an adverse environment—has been included in the test.
+One of the most widely used tools for assessing childhood trauma is the "Childhood Trauma Questionnaire" (CTQ; Bernstein & Fink, 1998, Bernstein et al., 1994).
+This questionnaire consists of 28 questions and has demonstrated strong validity and test-retest reliability.
+This test is based on the short form of the CTQ-SF, with several additional questions added to each scale to more accurately assess the severity of childhood trauma across five factors: emotional abuse, physical abuse, sexual abuse, physical neglect, and emotional neglect.
+A sixth scale — adverse environment — has also been added.

 Disclaimer

-This childhood trauma test is provided solely for educational purposes.
-The description, questions, and test results should in no way be interpreted as professional consultation.
+This childhood trauma test is provided for educational and informational purposes only.
+The description, questions, and test results should not be interpreted as professional advice or a clinical diagnosis.

-1. In my childhood, my family called me names like "stupid," "lazy," "ugly," or other words with similar meanings.
+1. In my childhood, my family called me names like "stupid," "lazy," "ugly," or other demeaning names.

 2. I thought my parents wished I had never been born.